fortrabbit/blog/action-oriented-ux.md

 ### CRUD actions only?

 So far I have explored to apply this pattern for primary actions on objects only.
 It could potentially also be applied to any kind of additional configurable parameter of objects.
-A user may want to **change the PHP version** of an app environment.
-With object oriented UX, the user needs to find that setting with the app environment.
+A user may want to **change the PHP version** of an environment.
+With object oriented UX, the user needs to find that setting with the environment.
 Imagine a search box or command bar where you just type php version to start the process.
-Next you can an app environments from a list.
+Next you can an environments from a list.

 ## We may not ship it